Marstrand Continuum, Part I

 Bill wrote that the last time Bill heard from his father was via a birthday card sent from Brazil, 1927.
 He believed and said his father finally settled in Australia.
 Greta had also been told that Gustav went to Australia where he became a Communist and an alcoholic.

-court on Nov.
+Two people with accurate information read this blog and have help correct the history presented.
+One is Berit Hären in Stockholm.
+She informed me that Gustav returned to Sweden.
+Gustav Helge and Gunhild were divorced through California divorce court on Nov.
 10, 1932.
 (Bill was 12 years old).
 In 1935 Gustav Helge remarried to Magnhild Viktoria at Johannes parish, Stockholm in a civil service.
 Not known to Bill, he would have a half sister in Sweden and as well as Greta in the U.S.

 Other information and photos come from Gustav’s Swedish grandson Nicklas Rydberg (my newly found cousin) Nicklas described Gustav as a man with strident political beliefs, and he confirmed Gustav was indeed a devout Communist.
 My mother confirmed, she wrote, “my memory of stories of Gustav arguing his political views and making enemies on the way.
-My mother tells it was hard to grow up in small country society with a dad like that.
+My mother tells it was hard to grow up in small country society with a dad like that.”

 But more about Gustav later.
 Back to the story in Los Angeles.